 For OpenID Connect, the application must be multi-tenanted and the Azure AD consent framework must be properly implemented for the application.
 The user can send the sign-in request to a common endpoint so that any customer can provide consent to the application.
 You can control user access based on the tenant ID and the user's UPN received in the token.

-To review specific examples, see Microsoft identity platform code samples.
+To review specific examples, see the Microsoft identity platform code samples.

 To review mobile specific examples, see: